mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 The score of this morning's sock test was a bit better; I hit the end range of motion in my back about an inch before getting the sock lined up with my big toe and no other support (wall, chair, etc) used.
+What is interesting is the muscle soreness in other areas related to this QL.
+This morning it happens to be the top of my left quad that is lit up and feeling almost bruised.

 <!---->